ben-tanen/ben-tanen.github.io/_posts/2014-11-01-infographics.markdown

 It’s a pretty simple system, nothing ground-breaking, but for me, it solves a long standing problem.
 So if you really care about my daily activities, just know my website is now kind of, sort of up-to-date.

-**Update** - I have since moved onto a different system that is now built on a much more sustainable database.
+**Update, 12/26/2016** - I have since moved onto a different system that is now built on a much more sustainable database.
 I still use a bit of IFTTT work but no more public Dropbox files.
 You can find the information on [my about page](/about/).

+**Update, 07/28/2017** - Still using the improved system but now I don't have an about page any more... you can find the details on [my home page](/).